fbn776/MatrixKt/Docs.md

 MatrixKt also uses Kotlin's syntax systems to its advantage. `MatrixKt`'s operators extend the default operators like `+`, `-`, `*`, `/` etc.
 This enables you to write concise and easier to understand code.

+For using this use the import statement;
+`import Matrix.plus`

 ### Utils
 `MatirxKt` provides a set of util functions.
 This enables you as a user to extend the libraries existing functions and create more matrix related stuff on top.